10hendersonm/story-titles/README.md

 - That time I heard a ghost
 - That time Lykith banned me from getting raid assist
 - That time Simon's secretary hung up on me
+- That time I didn't see an eagle